apache/flink/docs/dev/python/user-guide/datastream/data_types.md

 under the License.
 -->

+In Apache Flink's Python DataStream API, a data type describes the type of a value in the DataStream ecosystem.
+It can be used to declare input and output types of operations and informs the system how to serailize elements.

 * This will be replaced by the TOC
 {:toc}

-## Why need Data Types

-In Python DataStream, a data type describes the type of a value in the DataStream ecosystem.
-It can be used to declare input and/or output types of operations.
-Similar to Python, you don't require to specify types for the parameters of a Function in Python DataStream.
+## Pickle Serialization
 If the type has not been declared, data would be serialized or deserialized using Pickle.
 For example, the program below specifies no data types.